RanWurmbrand/root-cause-ai/README.md

    - Extracts relevant code
    - Generates a minimal patch suggestion
 4. **User Notification**: Results are sent to Telegram with actionable buttons
+5. **Fix Application** (if "Fix & Rerun" selected):
+   - `git_manager.py` creates/switches to `rootcause-fixes` branch (first time only)
+   - `code_applier.py` parses the unified diff and applies the patch
+   - Changes are automatically committed with a descriptive message
+   - Tests are re-run to validate the fix
-5. **Loop or Terminate**: Based on your choice, the system reruns or stops
+6. **Loop or Terminate**: Based on your choice, the system continues or stops

 ## 🎯 Key Components